Jfadelli/kwcsd/README.md

 - Yup

 ## Purpose
-A solution for a high level commercial real estate team working with KW Commercial in San Diego, CA. \n t \n t
+A custom react site for a high level commercial real estate team working with KW Commercial in San Diego, CA. t t